 There are several types of UI, and each type has different symptoms.

 We all experience an urge when it’s time to go the toilet.
-You may have urge UI if you have sudden and very strong urge to urinate and are sometimes unable to make it to the toilet on time.
+You may have urge UI if you have a sudden and very strong urge to urinate and are sometimes unable to make it to the toilet on time.
 This is the most common type of UI in older adults.
 It is often caused by the brain not controlling a signal from the bladder, allowing the bladder muscle to contract when you are not ready to pass urine.
 This is the most common type of urinary incontinence in older people.

 You may have stress UI if you leak or dribble urine when the pressure in your abdomen (stomach area) increases.
-This may happen when you cough, sneeze, laugh or are physically active.
+This may happen when you cough, sneeze, laugh, or are physically active.
 This type of incontinence is most common in women, although men may get it after prostate surgery.

 You may have an overactive bladder if you have a very strong urge to urinate, but do not necessarily lose control of your bladder.
 You may also have to urinate frequently during the day and night.